 (2) Chairs or Vice-Chairs of the Research Programmes.

-(3) At least one [Germany] representative selected by the Regional Association representatives, to rotate among Regions annually.
+(3) At least one representative selected by the Regional Association representatives, to rotate among Regions annually.

 (4) One other Member of the Research Board, selected through consultation with all Board Members and considering all dimensions of representation within the scope of the Research Board.